digitalcredentials/issuer-coordinator/README.md

 where `econ101` is the tenant name you'd have set in the env files.

 If you set a token for the tenant, you'll have to include that token in the auth header as a Bearer token.
-A curl command to issue on the `econ101` endpoint would then look like:
+A curl command to issue on the `econ101` endpoint would then look exactly like the call in the example above, but with the bearer token set in the 'Authorization' header like so:

 ```
 curl --location 'http://localhost:4005/instance/econ101/credentials/issue' \